LNP-BP/.github/profile/README.md

 We are Swiss non-profit **supervising layer 2 & 3 protocols on Bitcoin & Lightning Network** (LNP/BP stands for "Bitcoin Protocol / Lightning Network Protocol").

-We manage set of standards (LNPBP standards) and performs reference implementations for them.
+We manage set of standards (LNPBP standards) and do reference implementations.

+The Association is founded and managed by @dr-orlovsky and @giacomozucco since 2019.

 ## LNPBP Standards